-The Idaho Department of Lands recently announced the Central Idaho Land Exchange, which would again result in the loss of tens of thousands of acres of land on the Nez Perce – Clearwater National Forests.
+In 2018, the Idaho Department of Lands announced their interest in completing the Central Idaho Land Exchange, which would again result in the loss of tens of thousands of acres of land on the Nez Perce – Clearwater National Forests.
 In response, groups issued a news release rejecting the latest proposal.
 FOC also submitted a public records request in order to learn more, and has recently updated that knowledge with a Freedom of Information Act Request from the Forest Service.
 Read more here.

 Land Exchange Overview